Searching for dark jets with displaced vertices using weakly supervised machine learning: Proposed search

 \subsection{Jet features used for classification}

-The co-training step of the search requires a choice of jet classification model and jet representation.
+The cotraining step of the search requires a choice of jet classification model and jet representation.
 We chose to represent each jet as a list of high-level features as input to a dense NN model.
 A complete description of the NN model we used is provided in appendix~\ref{classifier_details}.
-More complex representations and architectures, such as an LSTM on lists of vertex features, were also considered.
+More complex representations and architectures, such as a long short-term memory (LSTM) network on lists of vertex features, were also considered.
 In our testing, these were outperformed by the simple dense architecture and therefore abandoned.
 This could change as the amount of analysis data grows since more data often favors more complex networks.

 Jet features include vertex features chosen to represent the properties of displaced objects within a jet and general jet features that encode complementary jet information.
 We consider the following vertex features: vertex mass, vertex transverse displacement $D_0$ divided by the boost factor $\gamma \beta_T$, fraction of jet's transverse momentum carried by the vertex tracks, and vertex track count.
 For the features above, in the case of more than one reconstructed vertex, the median value across reconstructed vertices is used.
 The boost factor, $\gamma \beta_T$, is computed according to